concurrencylabs/aws-cost-analysis/README.md

 **Prepare files for Athena **

-This operation copies files from a destination S3 bucket and prepares the files so they can be queried using Athena (remove reportId hash, remove manifest files, etc.)
+This operation copies files from a destination S3 bucket, prepares the files and creates an Athena database and table, so they can be queried using Athena (remove reportId hash, remove manifest files, etc.).

 ```
 python report_utils.py --action=prepare-athena --source-bucket=<s3-bucket-with-cost-usage-reports> --source-prefix=<folder>/ --dest-bucket=<s3-bucket-athena-will-read-files-from> --dest-prefix=<folder>/ --year=<year-in-4-digits> --month=<month-in-1-or-2-digits>